agrikatheprogrammer/codepath-cybersec-homework/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

-The RDBMS that MHN-Admin uses is
+The RDBMS that MHN-Admin uses is MongoDB.

 The exported JSON file has the details of the attacks - the date, the protocol, the source ip, source port, destination port, and the honeypot I deployed/was attacked.